bekk/bekk-christmas/post/javascript/the-people-behind-allen-wirfs-brock.md

 ## Who are you and what do you do?

 I'm a software architect and developer specializing in dynamic programming languages.
-In the 1980's and 90s I was deeply involved in trying to make Smalltalk an industrial strength programming language.
+In the 1980s and 90s I was deeply involved in trying to make Smalltalk an industrial strength programming language.
 It almost worked.
 I've been recognized as an ACM Distinguished Engineer and an Ecma International Fellow.
 I was the editor for the ES5, ES5.1, ES2015.

 ## How did you get into programming?

 I became intrigued with them in 6th grade, when small computers filled large rooms.

-## What do you like about JavaSript?
+## What do you like about JavaScript?

 Its ubiquity.
 JavaScript is the language of the web and is likely to outlive us all.